fulmicoton/fulmicoton.github.io/_posts/2014-09-27-polynomials.markdown

 it would have been equivalent to asking you to crack a 256 bits RSA key.

 Interestingly, polynomials with coefficients in $\mathbb{Z}/2 \mathbb{Z}$ share a lot of property with integers.
-The complexity of factorization,
+The complexity of factorization, on the other hand, is much simpler.

 A bit of googling will convince you that the problem is well studied.

-I settled up studying an [Berlekamp's algorithm](http://en.wikipedia.org/wiki/Berlekamp's_algorithm).
+I settled up studying [Berlekamp's algorithm](http://en.wikipedia.org/wiki/Berlekamp's_algorithm).

 # Outline of the algorithm

 Ok assuming we want to factorize a polynomial P in $\mathbb{Z}/2 \mathbb{Z}$.
-For the sake of simplicity we will assume that this polynomial has a prime decomposition
-for which all factors have a multiplicity of 1.
+For the sake of simplicity we will assume that this polynomial has a prime decomposition for which all factors have a multiplicity of 1.
 (You can easily extract factors with a greater multiplicity by computing the $gcd(P, P')$.

 The big idea, is to first find a polynomial $B$ for which we have :
 We will see how the